ucr-riple/NullAwayAnnotator/runner/README.md

 7. `OUTPUT_DIR`: Directory where the serialized output of NullAway should be written.
 8. `NULLAWAY_CONFIG_PATH`: `path_to_config.xml` given to project in time of preparing the project (previous section).
 9. `CSS_CONFIG_PATH`: `path_to_css.xml` given to project in time of preparing the process (previous section).
+10. `OPTIMIZED`: Enables the optimization technique.
-10. `DEPTH`: The depth of deep analysis.
+11. `DEPTH`: The depth of the analysis.

 ### Running the script